 Risks of Buying Items From China on eBay

 Some of eBay's biggest discounts are available from sellers in China.
 While these sellers usually offer the lowest price, there are drawbacks.
-Be careful when buying from China as there are special circumstances that may arise when dealing with their sellers.
+Be careful when buying products from China as there are special circumstances that may arise when dealing with these vendors and sellers.

-One of the deciding factors for many buyers is the shipping and handling time.
-Many sellers in China and other foreign countries advise of shipping times measured in weeks (4-6 weeks is common), rather than days, which is not an exaggerated expectation.
+One of the deciding factors for many buyers is the shipping and handling time involved in a purchase.
+Many sellers in China—as well as those in other foreign countries—advise of shipping times measured in weeks.
+Four to six weeks is common.
+This estimation is not an exaggerated expectation.
 It can take 6 weeks for an item to arrive in the U.S. from Asia, or it may even take months.

 Verify the Item Is Authentic

 Unfortunately, there have been many instances of counterfeit, fake, or knock-off goods sold on eBay, particularly those from China.
 Exercise caution when purchasing high-dollar items, such as luxury purses, new iPhones, and cameras.

 Counterfeit items are not allowed on eBay, but the site is unable to police the millions of listings as they should or would like to.
 A safe rule of thumb is to assume that a well-known or high-end designer or brand offered from a seller in China is not authentic.